os-lecture/2023S-os-lectures/lec7/p4-labs.md

 - OS Perspective
      - **Process** is an execution process applied on its address space
-        - A process owns resources,  the operating system manages process's resources according to the execution state of the process
+        - A process owns resources,  OS manages process's resources according to the execution state of the process
 ![bg right:45% 100%](figs/seg-addr-space.png)

 ---